 Further information relating to loans under the senior manager share acquisition plan is set out in note 1(t).

-(a) Impaired receivables and receivables past due
+- 11 Non-current assets Other receivables (continued) - (a) Impaired receivables and receivables past due

 None of the non-current receivables are impaired or past due but not impaired.